partrita/DataAnalysis-w-AI-course/README.md

 [Content](/week01)

-## Week02: Documenting data and code.
+## Week02: Data and code discovery and documentation with AI

 Learn how to write a clear and professional code and data documentation.
 LLMs are great help once you know the basics.